How to Create a Stimulating Baby Nursery

 by April Sanders

-Stimulate motor development.
 Babies don't need buckets of toys.
 The benefits of a few quality baby toys are often far greater for developing motor skills and coordination than mass quantities of toys.
 Stock your baby's nursery with some classic toys for learning and growing, such as blocks for finger and hand manipulation and lightweight balls for hand-eye coordination.
 A soft area rug is excellent for tummy time.